 There is a lot of talk on Internet censorship.
-The US almost blocked several sites meant to sharing things.
-It took millions of phone calls and protests – both online and offline – to stop the senate from passing the Internet Censorship bill (SOPA, as it was called).
+The US almost blocked several sites meant to share things.
+It took millions of phone calls and protests – both online and offline – to stop the Senate from passing the Internet Censorship bill (SOPA, as it was called).
 Internet censorship already exists in China where even Google is censored.
 Iran is building its own Internet to keep its citizens away from happenings in the world.
 India too makes noises, on and off, about monitoring the Internet and thereby the freedom of speech.
 You can see the list at the end of this post.

 Surf Internet Anonymously

 We had posted few reviews of tools that help you bypass any kind of censorship while protecting your privacy on the Internet.
 Different methods exist to protect your privacy and identity when you are online.
 Some are simple browsers while others are dedicated channels that encrypt data during transmission.

 For example, SpotFlux is a free VPN service that creates a secure channel between your computer and Spotflux servers after masking your IP address so that anyone snooping on your Internet usage is misguided.

 One more such software is TOR (The Onion Router) browser.
 War journalists and bloggers from countries like China, Iran, and Afghanistan use it to protect their identity.
 Even the Anonymous group recommends TOR as a measure to keep yourself secure on the Internet – especially if you are blogging or reporting against the federal agencies, other government, or militant agencies.